 Why not try a travel nurse contract in one of these travel nurse hidden gem locations across America?
 Summer is the best time to be a travel nurse.
 With a sense of adventure in the air, visiting new places is a top priority.
 You’ve heard all about opportunities in major big cities, but if you want a unique experience, check out these hidden gems across America.

 Gulf Shores, Alabama

-On land, there’s hundreds of restaurant options that let you keep your toes in the sand.
-From specialty seafood to gluten free options, beach side cafes will keep you satisfied.
+On land, there are hundreds of restaurant options that let you keep your toes in the sand.
+From specialty seafood to gluten-free options, beachside cafes will keep you satisfied.
 For the adventurous palate, try some oysters fresh from the Gulf of Mexico.

-For the most unconventional beach fun, take a class at Sand Castle University where you can learn to make extraordinary sand sculptures.
-If you’re just starting a new assignment and want to bond with your co-workers, this can be your first group trip you’re sure to remember.
+For the most unconventional beach fun, take a class at Sand Castle University, where you can learn to make extraordinary sand sculptures.
+If you’re starting a new assignment and want to bond with your co-workers, this can be your first group trip you’re sure to remember.

 Taos, New Mexico

 For travel nurses who don’t leave home without their animal companion, Taos, New Mexico, is regarded as one of the most pet-friendly cities in America.
 This city has a comprehensive guide of trails, restaurants, and hotels where dogs are welcomed as guests.

 Whether you walk on two feet or four, Taos has a stunning variety of outdoor experiences for you to discover.
 You can float down the Rio Chama ending the day at the Ojo Caliente Mineral Springs Resort and Spa.
 This would be a great spot to visit if you’re traveling with your spouse.
 If you’re looking for more excitement, on your next day off, check out a white-water rafting trip down the Taos Box in the Rio Grande Gorge.